 Fig. 8 The fundamental procedure of AUGMECON-R

 3.2 Problem description

-3.2.1 Objective function 1
+2.2.
+Two-stage stochastic programming

+3.2.1 Establishment of objective functions

 In this paper, the optimization results are directly determined by the mathematical formulations of the objective functions and constraints.
 Specifically, the values of the decision variables P, V, H , and ED are optimized to achieve the best trade-off among the multiple objectives, such as minimizing carbon emission, minimizing cost, and maximizing production efficiency.
 Fig. 9 shows the framework of multi-objective optimization model.